alilotfi23/terraform-packer-ansible-vsphere/README.md

-# Terraform module for vsphere/versioning  with semantic realse bot
+# Terraform module for vsphere/versioning  with semantic release bot

 ## This project will Create identical images for vsphere and deploy vm on vsphere with terraform-module provisioneing by ansible